Kirill888/parallella-fpga-dummy-io/README.md

 ## Generate project with scripts

-Folder `sample` contains scripts to generate a sample project.
+Folder `sample` contains instructions for generating a sample project.
 See readme in that folder for more detail:

+    source ${PathToXilinxSettingsFile}
     cd sample
-    source ${PathToXilinxSettingsFile}
-    ./gen_project --name test1 --7010
+    ../scripts/gen_project.sh --name test1 --7010
-    ./gen_project --name test2 --7020
+    ../scripts/gen_project.sh --name test2 --7020